alexholmes/blog/_posts/2013-05-28-avro-builtin-sorting.markdown

 }
 {% endhighlight %}

-It's pretty much identical to the first schema, the only difference being that the last two fields are flagged as being "ignored" for sorting/partitioning/grouping.
+It's pretty much identical to the first schema, the only difference being that the last two fields have an additional "order" field whose value is set to "ignore".
 Let's run the same (other than modified to work with the different schema) MapReduce code
 [GitHub source](https://github.com/alexholmes/avro-sorting/blob/master/src/main/java/com/alexholmes/avro/sort/basic/AvroSortWithIgnores.java)
 as above against this new